 How long will it take?

-Our research directly informs our course materials – in the most recent Research Excellence Framework results, 69% of our development studies research and 76% of our geography and environmental studies research was assessed as being world-leading or internationally excellent.
+Our research directly informs our course materials – in the most recent Research Excellence Framework results, 69% of our development studies research and 76% of our geography and environmental studies research were assessed as world-leading or internationally excellent.

 Environment-related issues affect every aspect of our lives – from local decisions about waste management to the global challenges of climate change.
 Employers are increasingly looking for people with the knowledge and understanding needed to stay ahead in this fast-changing and critically important area.